ControlAltTea/SendingYouLoveWebPrototype/README.md

 ## TODO: Index.ejs
 ### create mission statement
+    Something along the lines of "Sending You Love" is a "relationship supplement" app.
+The goal is to promote healthy communication between you and your partner(s).
 ### create landing page gif
+    lol refine the gif...it's janky
 ### create splash for login and register (at the end of gif)
-    - Animate splash to ease it and out
+    Animate splash to ease it and out
-    - Eliminate redirect to /login and simply have "/" play a splash when the login button is pressed
-    - splash includes login form and a "/signup" redirect
+    Eliminate redirect to /login and simply have "/" play a splash when the login button is pressed splash includes login form and a "/signup" redirect

 ## TODO: user profile
 ### in PS, create user profile mockup
+### Create age-restriction disclaimer
+    only users 18+ may use the app, and users will agree to only interact with users 18+

     COMPLETE: if user profile has not yet been created, prompt user to create profile, redirect to /create_profile
     COMPLETE: if user profile has already been created, do not prompt to create profile, redirect to /dashboard with appropriately populated user info ("Welcome, user!")
-    - separate login model from user profile model

-## TODO: dashboard.ejs
-### create welcome message that recognizes user's profile
-### create partner profile section mockup
-### create love languages mockup section
 ------------------
+## COMPLETE: dashboard.ejs
+COMPLETE: create partner profile section mockup
+COMPLETE: create love languages mockup section
+COMPLETE: create welcome message that recognizes user's profile

 ## COMPLETE: authentication
-    - test creating a new user
+COMPLETE: test creating a new user
-    - check that sign up stores username, email, and password (password encrypted)
+COMPLETE: check that sign up stores username, email, and password (password encrypted)
-    - POST signup (user info goes to database >> login checks for user info)
+COMPLETE: POST signup (user info goes to database >> login checks for user info)
-    - GET signup (redirects to login>> if user is present, redirect to dashboard >> if user is not present, redirect to signup with flash message)
+COMPLETE: GET signup (redirects to login>> if user is present, redirect to dashboard >> if user is not present, redirect to signup with flash message)

 ## COMPLETE: Login.ejs
-    - style the login.ejs
+COMPLETE: style the login.ejs

 ## COMPLETE: signup.ejs